-3.3 Proposed Version of AHC Algorithm
+3.3 Proposed Version of KNN

-This section is concerned with the modified version of AHC algorithm which considers both the feature similarity and the feature value one.
-The words which are given as clustering targets are encoded into numerical vectors whose features are texts by the scheme which was described in section ??.
-The numerical vectors which represent words or texts tend to be sparse, inherently; zero values in each vector tend to be dominant over 90%.
-In the proposed version, the similarities among the numerical vectors are computed by equation (3).
-In order to provide the detail explanation, we describe the proposed AHC version, together with the traditional one.
+This subsection is concerned with the version of K Nearest Neighbor which considers both the feature similarity and the feature value one.
+The sample words are encoded into numerical vectors whose features are texts by the scheme which was described in Section 3.1.
+The novice word is given as the classification target, and it is also encoded into a numerical vector.
+Its similarities with the sample words are computed by equation (3) for selecting nearest neighbors, in the proposed version.
+Therefore, in order to provide the detail algorithm, we describe the proposed KNN version, together with the traditional one.